triggerNZ/scalameta-tutorial/README.md

 ### Loading serialized trees

-Given that your classpath has been compiled with the `scalahost` compiler plugin (which saves attributed ASTs into the resulting classfiles), and that you have successfully instantiated a context, loading scala.meta trees that correspond to the classpath is as writing `c.sources`:
+Given that your classpath has been compiled with the `scalahost` compiler plugin (which saves attributed ASTs into the resulting classfiles), and that you have successfully instantiated a context, loading scala.meta trees that correspond to the classpath is as easy as writing `c.sources`:

 ```scala
 c.sources.foreach(println)